 Each classroom has a variety of unique learning areas called centers.
 In centers, children build academic, social and emotional skills while interacting with others, following routines, and engaging in conflict resolution.
 Teachers change the focus of the centers periodically to stimulate new interests.

-Our rigorous elementary curriculum for the core subjects of language arts, mathematics, social studies, science, foreign language, the arts and physical education was developed to be stimulating and challenging, and to exceed state standards.
+Our rigorous elementary curriculum for the core subjects of language arts, mathematics, social studies, science, world language, the arts and physical education was developed to be stimulating and challenging, and to exceed state standards.
 Our learning outcome approach to curriculum development allows students to participate in small group learning and to create and formulate their ideas.

 Our skilled teachers follow Sagemont Standards, which combine state standards with standards unique to our school.
 They customize lessons and look for opportunities to enrich the curriculum when students need more challenge or additional instruction.

 At The Sagemont School, students are in the center of the learning process.
 We use an activity-based approach, which integrates both student-centered and teacher-led instruction in the classroom.
 Students participate in small group learning and are given many opportunities to create and formulate their own ideas.
 There is a definite emphasis on real world application in every classroom.
 The needs of students with exceptional abilities are met through appropriate placement, grouping strategies, the use of technology, tailored assignments and personalized learning plans.
-Teachers are provided with intensive and on-going training to help differentiate instruction in mixed-ability classrooms.
+Teachers are provided with intensive and ongoing training to help differentiate instruction.